-Effective: 3/12/2015 Revised: 5/29/2020
+Policy No. 3357:15-13-20 Effective: 3/12/2015 Page 1 of 1 Revised: 5/29/2020

 - (A) Students in good academic standing with no outstanding financial obligations to the College can register for up to 21 credit hours or less according to the dates and times published. - (B) Students wanting to take more than 21 credit hours must have a department chair or dean's signature and must register for those hours through the Academic Records/Registrar's Office.